Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$170. bookID # 8842

 COLEMAN, Ronald A.; The Wild Orchids of California.
-Ithaca and London, Cornell University Press, [1995], First edition, 8vo [23.5 x 16 cm]; xvii, 201 pp, 129 color illus from photos on 39 plates, maps, distribution maps, tables, charts, text illus, glossary, bibliog, index, orig cloth, gilt lettering, dj (slightly worn at corner), fine and clean in near fine dj.
+Ithaca and London, Cornell University Press, [1995], First edition, 8vo [23.5 x 16 cm]; xvii, 201 pp, 129 color illustrations from photos on 39 plates, maps, distribution maps, tables, charts, text illus, glossary, bibliog, index, original cloth, gilt lettering, dj (slightly worn at corner), fine and clean in near fine dj.

 This is the first book on California's wild orchids, a well illustrated field guide to the 32 species, each described in detail with distribution maps.